Paul-Lecomte/stocker-frontend/README.md

 ## TODO
 Things done and not yet done:
-- Backend
-   - Stock Management
-      - [x] Create, Read, Update, Delete furniture items
-      - [x] Track stock movements (IN/OUT)
-      - [x] Fetch stock movements by product
-   - User Management
-      - [x] Authentication with JWT
-      - [x] User roles and access control
-- Frontend
 - Stock Overview
    - [x] View all furniture items and their details
 - Stock Movement Tracking
+   - [x] Enable the search of furniture by their name
    - [x] Display stock movements on a graph
 - Dashboard
    - [x] Show stock levels and product information
+- User management
+  - [x] Show all the user with their rights
+  - [x] Enable the creation of new users
+  - [x] Enable the edit of existing user
 - Notifications
    - [x] Notification system for stock changes
    - [x] Popup for the notifications
    - [x] Popup for the notifications on the browser

 ## Installation
 ### Clone the repo